vincentqha/cs361-microserviceA/README.md

     else:
         return response.json()

-correct_movie = "Batman Begins" # this would yield a successful response from the microservice incorrect_movie = "batman begins" # this would yield None from the microservice. response_data = get_movie_info(correct_movie)
+correct_movie = "Batman Begins" # This would yield a successful response from Microservice A incorrect_movie = "batman begins" # This would yield None from Microservice A response_data = get_movie_info(correct_movie)
 ```